Tag: Comparability adjustment

 A Japanese company entered into a transaction with a foreing group company to import English-language learning materials into Japan.
 The learning materials were then resold to Japanese customers.
 The Japanese tax authority found that the resale price method should be used for setting the arm’s-length price for the transaction.
 The arm’s-length price for the controlled transaction was the price at which the Japanese company resold the English-language learning materials to customers, minus a normal profit margin multiplied by the price.
 The “normal profit margin” in this case was found to be the weighted average ratio of gross margin to the total revenue for multiple transactions, where unrelated parties imported the same as the English-language learning materials, or goods of a similar sort, and then resold them to customers.
 The tax authority held that unrelated parties importing and selling learning materials should be considered comparable transactions, and appropriate adjustments could be made to account for difference.
 However, an important difference between ...
 Continue to full case

-/ Active Pharmaceutical Ingredient (API), Comparability adjustment, CUP method, Generic ingredience, Pharmaceutical, Transfer Pricing Methods
+/ Active Pharmaceutical Ingredient (API), Comparability adjustment, CUP method, Generic ingredience, Korea, Pharmaceutical, Transfer Pricing Methods

 A Korean pharma corporation produced and sold finished pharmaceuticals.
 Active ingredients were imported from foreign related parties in the United States and Ireland.
 The Korean pharma corporation produced and sold the original finished products by importing the five original patented raw materials that had expired from the patent period in each business period from December 1, 2001 to November 30.
 The tax authorities calculated the normal price of the original raw materials by a comparable third party pricing method.
 As for the specific methodology, the median price of imported generic raw materials for other domestic pharmaceutical companies was calculated by multiplying the ratio between the original product and the medical insurance price of the drug (generic finished product) produced by the domestic generic raw material by other domestic pharmaceutical companies.
 After calculating the normal price of the raw materials, the difference between the original price of the original raw materials and the difference between the original price and the normal ...
 Continue to full case